MMI in Honduras

 San Luis is a municipality in the Honduran department of Santa Bárbara.
 San Luis has a population of about 25,000.
 Its economy is based strongly around coffee farming.
 San Luis is in a region with many pine-covered hills.

-* Project Description: This project will take care of the poorer villages surrounding San Luis, Santa Barbara, providing mainly Medical Preventive and Primary care, plus Dental care.
+* Project Description: These projects provide services to many poor villages surrounding San Luis, Santa Barbara, and provide mainly Medical Preventive and Primary care, plus Dental care.

 1,037 m (3,402 ft.)